Ks89/angular-cli-skeleton/README.md

 ## What you can do right now?
 - build and run the front-end of this project with angular-cli, but authentication won't work (obviously, because It needs a server)
 - build this project and run it with one of the two servers in `./servers` (authentication is working!!!)
-- build and run this project with angular-universal (authentication still not supported - COMING SOON)
+- build and run this project with angular-universal (authentication not supported yet - COMING SOON)

 This is a 'work in progress' project, so if you need other info, please open an issue.
 At the moment, documentation and README are minimalistic.